H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 == Preliminaries <preliminaries>

 In this section, we will formalize some ideas so that we can reason about them.
-Specificallt, we specifies the notion of correct concurrent algorithms in @linearizability. verifying the correctness of concurrent queues involves us giving a sequential queue specification in @sequential-specification.
+Specificallt, we specifies the notion of correct concurrent algorithms in @linearizability.
+Verifying the correctness of concurrent queues involves us giving two sequential queue specifications in @sequential-specification.
+We then give an MPSC queue theorem for establish the linearizability of dLTQueue and Slotqueue.
 Finally, we formulate the definition of harmless ABA problem in @ABA-safety.
 We will base our proofs on these formalisms to prove the algorithms' correctness.

 Our system consists of a set of sequential processes that communicate through a collection of shared objects.
 Processes are asynchronous, so that each process may run at their own pace.
 Each object has a type, defining a set of possible values and operations that manipulate that object.